CocoaNutsUIUC/HealthKit-Demo/README.md

 #### 3. Create a `HealthKitControllerError` Enum and a `HKHealthStore` instance

-Add the folowing piece of code to your `HealthKitController` class:
+Add the following piece of code to your `HealthKitController` class:

 ``` swift
     private enum HealthKitControllerError: Error {